 Legend about Kamdhenu-lentil

-A legend connects masoor dal with the blood of the divine cow Kamdhenu.
-It is said that this plant grows at the place where the blood of Kamdhenu cow had fallen after being attacked.
-Kamdhenu has been described as a divine cow in Hindu scriptures.
+A legend connects red masoor dal with the blood of the divine cow Kamdhenu.
+It is said that this plant grows at the place where the blood of Kamadhenu cow had fallen after being attacked.
+Kamdhenu has been described as a divine cow in Hindu religious texts.
 This cow emerged from the churning of the ocean.
 Kamdhenu cow has the ability to fulfill any wish and is associated with prosperity and prosperity.
 Its origin has been described in various texts.

 Why do brahmins consider themselves vengeful?